rustkas/homework/hw01/README.md

 ## Part 01: Cargo

-Create a new Rust library: `cargo new hw01`.
+Create a new Rust library: `cargo new hw01 --lib`.
 Cargo creates this directory
 structure:

 ```